geoscixyz/gpg/content/DC_resistivity/DC_instruments.rst

 efficient when the survey site is essentially flat and ground is relatively soft.
 Other similar systems used both for land and marine use use capacitively coupled electrodes rather than electrodes that make galvanic (direct) contact with earth materials.
-Two examples of this approach can be seen at at the `Iris Instruments`_ and `Geometrics`_ (image to the right) websites (as of January 2007), and others.
+One example of this approach can be seen at at the `Geometrics`_ (image to the right) website (as of January 2007), and others.

  .. figure:: ./images/gooddat1-sm.gif
 	:align: right
 	:scale: 100

 In the early 1990's receivers were developed that could record complete